appijumbo/wikipediaViewer/README.md

 ----

 ## Solution
-enter a general search term or click the random search button
+enter a general search term for example 'bbc' or click the random search button

 <a href="https://appijumbo.github.io/wikipediaViewer/"><img src="./githubInfo/wikiview_1.png" width="600"></a>